Pitchnogle/bookwork/developing_games_in_java/chapter_01/README.md

 ## Notes

-This book is quite old by now.
-At the time of release the current version of Java was 1.4.
-Java has changed quite a bit since then...
+This book is quite old by now; at the time of the book's release the current version of Java was 1.4.

 *Currently using OpenJDK 11*